Jig and Rod Match

 ---|---|---|---|

-- Cranky works well from soft to medium setting
+- Cranky works well with soft to medium action tone

-- Spunky works well with strong setting (or high pitch setting)
+- Spunky works well with strong action tones

 My Set-up Variations